codefellows/setup-guide/system-setup/1-environment.md

 `echo cd ~ >> .profile`

+- NOTE: This forces your terminal to the linux side.
+System performance on the linux will increase performance while executing code.

 `source ~/.profile`

 - NOTE: You will see an error along the lines of `-bash: /home/linuxbrew/.linuxbrew/bin/brew: No such file or directory`.
 This is ok for now.